SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 #### Enabling or Disabling microservice hosting feature

-**Info:** Ensure that you have fulfilled the minimum system requirements: 4 logical CPU cores and 8 GB RAM.
+>**Info:** Ensure that you have fulfilled the minimum system requirements: 4 logical CPU cores and 8 GB RAM.

+If you want to use the microservice hosting feature, ensure that you do not use these IP ranges in your local network where the Edge virtual machines are configured.
+When you enable the microservice hosting feature, the Kubernetes system reserves these IP ranges on the Edge instances.
+- 10.96.0.0/12
+- 10.244.0.0/16

+To enable the microservice hosting feature:

 1. Run the post-installation script *post_installation.sh*.